New Student Employee Onboarding

 3. How many hours can a student hourly employee work per week?

-*Hours per week include hours from ALL UWM jobs.
+Hours per week include hours from all UW jobs the student has

 4. How long after graduation can a student employee remain employed?